chaseruskin/orbit/docs/src/index.md

 Orbit is a package manager and build system for VHDL, Verilog, and SystemVerilog.
 Its design is driven by two core principles:

-- Minimize technical debt associated with evolving HDL codebases
+1. Minimize technical debt associated with evolving HDL codebases
-- Tailor to the wide range of users and their possible workflows with a high degree of modularity and extensibility
+2. Tailor to the wide range of users and their possible workflows with a high degree of modularity and extensibility

 Orbit's use case is targeted toward anyone interested in developing digital hardware; this includes industrial, academic, and personal settings.
-Create your next commerical product, university lab assignment, or personal project, using a tool that is tailored to today's advanced development processes.
+Create your next commerical product, university lab assignment, or personal project, using a tool that is tailored to today's modern development processes.

 ## Sections
 This book is loosely divided into 4 sections: